khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 This is the first thing you see about snappy.
 The design is quite minimalist, but there are links to all the important pages, including my favorite one, the login page.[^loginpage]

 The tagline is clear and direct.
 There's even a testimonial from one of their customers, and his picture.
-That's always reassuring to see Snappy is used by real persons.
+That's always reassuring an app is used by real persons.
 The quote could be a little better though:

 _"Snappy allows us to get rid of all of the problems of email"_.
 Sure, but what problems exactly does it solve?
 Email has a lot of problems.[^abtests]